Certificate in Biblical Studies

 2.5 Semester Hours

 In this practicum, students will focus on developing skills for working with scripture in group situations at a parish level, with particular attention devoted to adult learning styles and skills.
 Participants demonstrate their leadership skills through a supervised presentation of a scripture program using the knowledge, skills, and tools acquired in the Bible Institute.
-Prerequisites: Catholic Bible Institute I and Catholic Bible Institute II.
+Prerequisites: Catholic Bible Institute - Old Testament and Catholic Bible Institute - New Testament.